DanielMartensson/MataveID/README.md

 - Apply Observer Controller IDentification (OCID) on a real example
 - Easier use of Sparse regression IDentification Dynamics (SINDY)
 - Create the State Space Frequency Domain (SSFD) algorithm
-- Create the Observer Kalman-Filter IDentification (OKID) algorithm
+- Make a decision if the Observer Kalman-Filter IDentification (OKID) algorithm should be implemented
 - Create the Particle Filter (PF) algorithm

 # Caution